gbmhunter/blog/content/electronics/circuit-design/component-designators/index.md

 ### Ferrite Beads (FB, FEB)

 `FB` is the designator used for ferrite beads.
 Sometimes the designator `FEB` is used instead.
+To learn more, see the {{% link text="Ferrite Beads page" src="/electronics/components/ferrite-beads/index.md" %}}.

 <u>Recommended designator(s):</u>